 - Pooch Pines, Eshleman Trail, West Palm Beach, FL 33413.
 Open sunrise to sunset, except Wednesdays from 12:00-3:00 p.m.

-Owners must be inside the enclosure with their dog and pick up after their pets.
+Owners must be inside the enclosure with their dogs and pick up after their pets.
 For more rules, click here.

-If you live at Sky Cove or Sky Cove South of Westlake, you can bring a ball or frisbee and play with your furry friend at Paw Park—a park dedicated to fun and exercise for your dog.
+Sky Cove or Sky Cove South residents can bring a ball or frisbee and play with their furry friend at Paw Park—a park dedicated to fun and exercise for your dog.
 Westlake even sponsors events for Westlake human and dog residents like regular “Yappy Hours”!

 8. Go on a Boat Ride